idmjky/EvolvePro/README.md

 # EvolvePro
-PLM based active learning model for protein engineering
+This is the official code base for PLM based active learning model to perform in silicon protein engineering (Jiang et al 2024)

-# directed_evolution
+# User Instruction

-The order of analysis is specified below.
-This is a rough repo, but overall describes key steps undertaken in the analysis.

-### esm-extract:

-`extract.sh` is a basic OpenMind compatible bash file for running the `extract.py` file released with esm.
-It relies on the fasta file to mean embeddings of mutants.
-The output format is a .pth file for each mutant, where each file is named after the substitution.

-To make the data more workable for downstream tasks, `concatenate.sh` calls on `concatenate.py` to generate a single csv of mean esm embeddings.
-The results of this are saved in `results_means/csvs`

-### top-layer-metrics

-The top_layer.py contains python code for top-layer RL
+There are two anaconda environments to download and three executable files to run in sequences for evolving any protein sequences by putting in the folder a fasta file carrying the WT protein sequences.